backstage/backstage/docs/getting-started/utility-apis.md

 ## Introduction

-Backstage Plugins strive to be self-contained, with as much functionality as possible residing withing the plugin itself and its backend APIs.
-There will however always be a need for plugins to communicate outside of it's boundaries, both with other plugins and the app itself.
+Backstage Plugins strive to be self-contained, with as much functionality as possible residing within the plugin itself and its backend APIs.
+There will however always be a need for plugins to communicate outside of its boundaries, both with other plugins and the app itself.

 Backstage provides two primary methods for plugins to communication across